Skip to main content

 - Remuneration for Performers

-Originally, copyright or neighboring rights were exclusive, so it is legal to use the work after obtaining permission or transferring the right from the right holder in advance.
-However, to prevent the user from playing a social role or creating physical complications if using the work after obtaining permission first, the Copyright Act allows the legal policy that the user first uses the work within the scope of the law and compensates the right holder later.
-The following are the cases.
-Broadcasters, digital streaming service providers, and performance organizations are obligated to reimburse performers and phonogram producers for the use of commercial sound recordings.
+Originally, copyright or neighboring rights were exclusive, so it is legal to use the work after obtaining permission or transferring the right from the rights holder in advance.
+However, to prevent the user from playing a social role or creating physical complications by using the work after obtaining permission first, the Copyright Act allows a legal policy permitting the user to first use the work within the scope of the law and compensate the rights holder later.
+The following are the cases: Broadcasters, digital streaming service providers, and performance organizations are obligated to reimburse performers and phonogram producers for the use of commercial sound recordings.

 (1) Remuneration by Broadcast Organizations to Performers (Article 75)